Blog

 1. Avoid relying on membership revenue alone

 While you can grow your revenue with membership plans alone, growth is always going to be limited by the amount of space you have available.
-Therefore, most operators choose to incorporate other offerings into their product mix, like some of the examples discussed above.
+Therefore, most operators choose to incorporate other offerings into their product mix.

 The more diverse revenue streams you have, the better.